Posts Tagged ‘teacher training’

 See “Girl Up” video by Gina Reiss-Wilchins, Director of “Girl Up,” on YouTube: http://www.youtube.com/watch?v=Fcp_FbVF1JU

-Hi Doc Meek, It’s taken me a few weeks to settle in at the UN Foundation, and now it’s finally time to introduce myself to you — I’m Gina, the new Girl Up Campaign Director!
+It’s taken me a few weeks to settle in at the UN Foundation, and now it’s finally time to introduce myself to you — I’m Gina, the new Girl Up Campaign Director!
 From the moment I heard about Girl Up and the amazing things you all are doing to unite for girls around the world, I was hooked and knew this was the job for me.
-Of course my 4-year-old daughter Dylan had to approve of the choice too, as you’ll see in the video below. http://www.youtube.com/watch?v=Fcp_FbVF1JU
+Of course my 4-year-old daughter Dylan had to approve of the choice too, as you’ll see in the video below.

-You’ve all done such inspiring work already, and I’m looking forward to the rest of 2011 and beyond with the Girl Up and UN Foundation teams, our Teen Advisors, Champions, partners, and YOU!
-Thank you, Gina Reiss-Wilchins, Director of Girl Up P.S.
-I’d love to hear from you about how you’re supporting Girl Up and your ideas to make the campaign even better for you – send me an email or write me a note on the Girl Up Facebook page! |
+P.S.
+I’d love to hear from you about how you’re supporting Girl Up and your ideas to make the campaign even better for you – send me an email or write me a note on the Girl Up Facebook page!

 …………………………………………………………………..